-Title:
+Title

+Increased temperatures shift flower height distributions and seed dispersal patterns in invasive thistles

+Authors

-Trevor Drees, anyone else?, Katriona Shea
+Trevor Drees1, Katie Marchetto1, Katriona Shea1

+Author Affiliations

+(1) Department of Biology, Pennsylvania State University

 Abstract

-Climate change may alter how organisms disperse; this may in turn affect how species spread across a landscape, making management more challenging or requiring changes in current management practices.
-Wind dispersed plants have emerged as a useful study system for investigating the effects of climate change on dispersal.
-However, while many previous studies in such systems have successfully quantified wind dispersal through a variety of different models, they often assume that propagules are released from only a single point on an individual.
-This simplifying assumption, while useful, has the potential to over- or under-estimate dispersal.
-Here, we investigate the effects of climate change on dispersal, specifically examining how projected dispersal patterns change when accounting for all sources of seed release on a plant.
-Using the wind-dispersed invasive thistles Carduus nutans and C. acanthoides, we quantify temperature-driven shifts in the entire distribution of flower head heights using a passive warming field experiment, and then project the effects of these flower height distribution shifts on dispersal using the Wald analytical long distance (WALD) dispersal model.
-We also compare dispersal distances considering the entire distribution of flower heights to those under the common practice of using only maximum seed release height for both warmed and ambient temperature plants.
+Climate change may alter how organisms disperse and may in turn affect how species spread across a landscape, with possible implications for species management and models of population spread.
+Wind dispersed plants have emerged as a useful study system for investigating the effects of climate change on dispersal, but while many previous studies in such systems have successfully quantified such wind dispersal through a variety of different models, they often assume that propagules are released from only a single point on an individual.
+This simplifying assumption, while useful, has the potential to over- or under-estimate dispersal depending on plant morphology.
+Here, we investigate the effects of climate change on dispersal, specifically examining how projected dispersal patterns change when accounting for all sources of seed release on a plant where variation on seed release height is notable.
+Using the wind-dispersed invasive thistles Carduus nutans and Carduus acanthoides, we quantify temperature-driven shifts in the entire distribution of flower head heights using a passive warming field experiment, and then project the effects of these flower head height distribution shifts on dispersal using the Wald analytical long distance (WALD) dispersal model.
+We also compare dispersal distances considering the entire distribution of flower head heights to those under the common practice of using only maximum seed release height for both warmed and ambient temperature plants.

-An approximately 0.6 °C increase in ambient temperature increased C. nutans mean and maximum flower heights by 11.88 cm (12.46%) and 12.82 cm (12.12%), respectively; larger mean and maximum flower height increases of 21.30 cm (26.44%) and 31.90 cm (36.84%) were observed in C. acanthoides.
+An approximately 0.6 °C increase in ambient temperature increased C. nutans mean and maximum flower head heights by 11.88 cm (12.46%) and 12.82 cm (12.12%), respectively; larger mean and maximum flower head height increases of 21.30 cm (26.44%) and 31.90 cm (36.84%) were observed in C. acanthoides.
 Seeds from warmed individuals were more likely to exceed a given dispersal distance than those from their unwarmed counterparts; warmed C. nutans and C. acanthoides seeds were on average 1.83 and 2.70 times as likely, respectively, to travel 50 m or more, with this disparity becoming stronger at longer dispersal distances.
-Long-distance dispersal events were, however, less likely to occur when kernels considered the entire flower height distribution rather than assuming all seeds are released from the maximum height, as is commonly assumed.
+Long-distance dispersal events were, however, less likely to occur when kernels considered the entire flower head height distribution rather than assuming all seeds are released from the maximum height, as is commonly assumed.
 This has especially important implications in models of population spread, as such models are often sensitive to long-distance dispersal events so that overestimating the frequency of these events may overestimate spread rates.

 Introduction